 - Before initial blast inspection, the bulk of the spent abrasive should be removed.
 Any substandard areas should be identified and repaired.
 All marking paint, chalk etc., must be removed after rectification. - Following inspection of the blast profile and standard, remaining traces of abrasive and dust should be removed from all areas.
 Industrial vacuum cleaners fitted with brushes should be used - sweeping alone is not acceptable.
-Blowing down with compressed air is not recommended due to the potential of contamination. - Cleaning should be carried out on any area on which debris or dust can collect, to avoid contaminating surfaces to be coated including scaffolding, underside of lowered floating roofs, support columns etc. - The steelwork for lining application should be rechecked after the final cleaning process is finished.
+Blowing down with compressed air is not recommended due to the potential of contamination. - Cleaning should be carried out on any area on which debris or dust can collect, to avoid contaminating surfaces to be coated including scaffolding, underside of lowered floating roofs, support columns etc. - The condition of the steelwork should be rechecked after the final cleaning process is finished, prior to commencement of lining application.